Year 5: England

 In schools in England Year 5 is the fifth year after Reception.
-It is the fifth full year of compulsory education, with children being admitted whose ninth birthday is before 1 September in any given academic year.
+It is the fifth full year of compulsory education, with children being aged between nine and ten.
 It is also the third year of Key Stage 2 in which the National Curriculum is taught.

-Year 5 is usually the sixth year of primary school or the third year group in a Junior School.
-In some areas of England, Year 5 is second to final year in First school.
+Year 5 is usually the sixth year of primary school or the third year group in a junior school.
+In some areas of England, Year 5 is second to final year in first school.

 Wales

 In schools in Wales Year 5 is the fifth year after Reception.
 It is currently the fifth full year of compulsory education, with children being admitted who are aged 9 before 1 September in any given academic year.
 It is the third year group in Key Stage 2.

 Northern Ireland and Scotland

 In Northern Ireland and Scotland, the fifth year of compulsory education is called Primary 5, and pupils generally start at the age of 8 or 9.